mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

     -  Memory bank implementation

 1. Hjelm, R. Devon, Alex Fedorov, Samuel Lavoie-Marchildon, Karan Grewal, Phil Bachman, Adam Trischler, and Yoshua Bengio.
 "Learning deep representations by mutual information estimation and maximization." arXiv preprint arXiv:1808.06670 (2018).
+  - locality of input knowledge and match prior distribution adversarially
+    - Maximize input and output MI
+  -

 1. Wang, T. and Isola, P., 2020.
 Understanding Contrastive Representation Learning through Alignment and Uniformity on the Hypersphere. arXiv preprint arXiv:2005.10242.
   - How to contraint on these and they perform better? weighted loss